In this issue we will look at:

 Well to be fair it could be anything – for example:

-- Someone holding a conversation that you can hear they may not be actively speaking to you but you can hear them anyway.
+Someone holding a conversation next to your desk they may not be actively speaking to you but you can hear them anyway.

 And then there are the direct interruptions we get when people do stop by to speak to you, customers who need serving, and telephone calls we need to take and so on.

 When you think of it like that, it’s amazing to me how we can get anything meaningful done in a day at all.
-And the problem does not stop there, especially when we look at new hires and contract placements.
+And the problem does not stop there.

 Do you like to think you can multi-task with the best of them, or are you a single minded individual when it comes to working on tasks, projects and to-do items?
 To be fair, I feel it depends what you are attempting to do as to whether multi-tasking can increase or decrease your productivity.